Next.js integration

 ```

-Importing this module from a client component will fail at build time —
+Importing this module into a client component won't fail the build — the

 ## 3. Server component reads